NoSleepTillLambos/TheNaughtySailor/README.md

 ![image2](assets/mockups/fetch.JPG)

-🏆 <h4 style="font-weight: bold">Users can discover newly listed competitions, read up about them and their requirements and enter from there</h4>
+<h3 style="font-weight:bold"> 🏆 Users can discover newly listed competitions, read up about them and their requirements and enter from there</h3>
-🍸 **Users can also search for their desired competition if they don't see one they are interested in entering straight away**
+<h3 style="font-weight:bold"> 🍸 Users can also search for their desired competition if they don't see one they are interested in entering straight away</h3>

 ### Feature 2